Session 3 - Module A: Advanced Orchestration Patterns¶

 )

-Different research focuses are routed to specialized branches: market analysis to Beta branch, competitive intelligence to Gamma branch.
-This specialization improves accuracy and processing efficiency.
+Different data source types are routed to specialized branches: batch processing to Beta branch for validation, real-time data to Gamma branch for transformation.
+This specialization improves processing accuracy and throughput efficiency.

-Analysis tasks are routed based on priority levels to ensure critical work gets optimal resources:
+Data processing tasks are routed based on priority levels to ensure critical data gets optimal cluster resources:

 if priority == "high":